 Where?: We visited the Stoke Newington Church Street store on our way back from Yummy Yummy in My Tummy Kids’ Cafe, which I wasn’t overly impressed with.
-I was expecting big things from Olive Loves Alfie, having been a fan of their website for a while.
-Unfortunately, given the vastness of choice on the site, I was a bit disappointed by how tiny this store was and personally don’t feel it’s worth a special trip to Stoke Newington to see it given that the Moon is probably easier to get to.
-That said, I am very interested in visiting the newer East Village store, which promises to be bigger, brighter, more beautiful and much more of a showroom for the brand, even though I find that area of London really weird because it’s always completely dead and so surreal it makes me feel like I’m inside Grand Theft Auto.
+I was expecting big things from Olive Loves Alfie, having been a fan of their website for a while, although I have to say, given the vastness of choice on the site, I was a bit disappointed by how tiny the store was.
+I am, however, still really interested in visiting the newer East Village store, which promises to be bigger, brighter, more beautiful and much more of a showroom for the brand, even though I find that area of London really weird because it’s always completely dead and so surreal it makes me feel like I’m inside Grand Theft Auto.

 Discovery: I knew about O♥A from my previous life working for a trend forecaster.
 It’s also one of the first things that popped up when I started researching interesting things to do with a baby in London.